StevenShuoFeng/CarND-LaneLines-P1/write.md

 ![alt text][image3]

-* C) The average slope and intercept is calculated for each of the two groups and used to draw a line.
+* C) The **length-weighted** average slope and intercept is calculated for each of the two groups and used to draw a line.
 The drawing is done by pre-defining the vertical coordinate of the two end points of the line.
 For example, after pre-defining y1 and y2, the x1 and x2 can be calculated with the k and b from step B.

 ![alt text][image4]